sebastianspicker/otherlight/README.md

 Keep the next pass focused on verification and smaller changes.

 ## Development
-- Kept the vitest verification command reproducible.
+- Kept the the main flow verification command reproducible.

-- The older setup fragments have been reduced to the useful parts.
+- Earlier scratch detail is now represented in maintained sections.